Code-Institute-Submissions/mattingliscoding-code-institute-milestone-project-three/README.md

 ## User Stories & Feature Testing
 * **Expected** - As a user of Dungeon Club, I would like to quickly navigate through the 5E Lookup menu to pull up the information I need for my game.
-    * **Testing/Bugs** - Initially, the cascading drop-down had issues with regards to the growing complexity of the id's and data-targets required by the Bootstap Collapse functionality.
+    * **Testing/Bugs** - Initially, the cascading drop-down had issues with regards to the growing complexity of the id's and data-targets required by the Bootstrap Collapse functionality.
 Leading to the user would click to open one drop-down and none of the others would automatically close, leading to a bloated and confusing menu.
     * **Result** - User is able to navigate using the drop-down menu on desktop (left of screen) and mobile screen (top of screen) sizes and select the entry they wish to have displayed.
 * **Expected** - As a user, I would like the process of making an account be simple and secure.
     * **Testing** - Werkzeug Security provides safe hashing for password protection and therefore, when a new user clicks the register button and fills in the information, their account is created in the MongoDB users collection complete with secure password.